-Let us begin by saying that this comparison (unlike most on the internet) is unbiased and weighs up the leading UK product based wedding gift lists, based on features and benefits alone.
-Here at RMW, we are big fans of using a wedding gift list.
+Let us begin by saying that this comparison (unlike most on the internet) weighs up the leading UK product based wedding gift lists, based on features and benefits alone.
+This is not sponsored content.
+Here at Rock My Wedding, we are big fans of using a wedding gift list.
 99% of guests will turn up to a wedding with a gift regardless of whether you have a list or not.
-So why not take that "Eugh, what do we even buy them?" debacle (we've all faced it) off their plate and be your guests saviour by showing them exactly what you would like.
+So why not take that "Eugh, what do we even buy them?" debacle (we've all faced it) off their plate and be your guest's saviour by showing them exactly what you would like.
 Win win wins for everyone all around.
 But which wedding gift list to choose?
 That's the tricky part.
 Except we've made it not-so-tricky by compiling a full wedding gift list review.

-Do you want to finally upgrade or replace tired homewares and start married life off with nicer things?
+Do you want to finally upgrade or replace tired homewares and start married life with thoughtful gifts from your family and friends?
 Do you want contributions towards a bigger gift?
 Do you want to ask for top-ups to your honeymoon fund?
 Do you want a mix of all of the above?
 You can have it all.
 And you can choose from the industry's best gift list services (that offer the full gamut of options) by having a look at the comparison table below, as well as a write up on each individual one (including a transparent display of all fees involved).
-So you can make an informed choice of which wedding gift list to use by knowing exactly what you’re getting.
+So you can make an informed choice of which wedding gift list to use.

-The Wedding Shop has been around for almost 30 years and in that time they have perfected the art of giving couples a great gift list experience.
-The Wedding Shop are highly customer service focused and each couple who register (regardless of whether you sign up online or via a showroom) are assigned a specialist Gift Guru who helps you at every stage of your gift list journey, from registration through to choosing the right gifts, delivery and beyond.
+The Wedding Shop has been around for almost 30 years, giving couples a great gift list experience.
+The Wedding Shop is highly customer service focused and each couple who register (regardless of whether you sign up online or via a showroom) is assigned a specialist Gift Guru who helps you at every stage of your gift list journey.

-They also have a dedicated wedding gift list app.
-They are the only gift list to do so which is a huge differentiating factor.
-We all love an intuitive app and one where you can literally shop for and create the wishlist of your dreams, as well as track what guests have purchased for you.
-They also have other touches showing they put the couple first, like amazing goody bags when you visit one of the five UK wide showrooms (locate your nearest one here) and bonus discounts.
+They are also the only wedding gift list service with an app.
+Other touches that show they put the couple first, are goody bags when you visit a showroom (locate your nearest one or book a virtual appointment) and bonus discounts.
 Guests are looked after as well with a smooth ordering system and the same high standard of customer care.

 In terms of products you can add to your list, there are literally thousands.
 With all the top brands you'd expect.
 So you can pretty much add anything you want.
-However, if for some reason you would like something that's not in their product list, you can add that too.
+However, if you would like something that's not on their product list, you can add that too.
 They allow you to add up to 10 extra gifts to your list from any UK retailer.
-That’s right, any.

-If you're looking for high-end brands, one-off independently sourced antiques and the ability to add an unlimited amount of gifts to your list from any UK retailer, then The Wedding Present Company is the one.
-They offer a two hour long in-depth appointment at their London based showroom and work with some brands that you can only access if you have an interior designer (ie. Kelling Designs).
+If you're looking for high-end brands, one-off independently sourced antiques, and the ability to add an unlimited number of gifts to your list from any UK retailer, then The Wedding Present Company is the one.
+They offer a two-hour-long in-depth appointment at their London based showroom and work with some brands that you would only otherwise be able to access if you had an interior designer (ie. Kelling Designs).
 If you refer a friend both couples get £50 to spend with The Wedding Present Company.

 Another beautiful feature The Wedding Present Company offer is that 2% of the value bought from your wedding gift list will be donated to a charity of your choice without costing you or your guests a penny.
 It's a lovely way to fill up your basket, knowing that you're doing some good in the process.